americanas-go/log/README.md

 Contributing
 --------
 Every help is always welcome.
-Fell free do throw us a pull request, we'll do our best to check it out as soon as possible.
+Feel free do throw us a pull request, we'll do our best to check it out as soon as possible.
 But before that, let us establish some guidelines:

 1. This is an open source project so please do not add any proprietary code or infringe any copyright of any sort.
 2. Avoid unnecessary dependencies or messing up go.mod file.